BoilerplatE

 I've had two great movements or trials in my life, and I am somewhere in the third.
 My age using Pentatuechal numerology would be something like 103 years old (40 + 40 + 23), but my actual age is about half of that.

-The second trial began when I did the first adult thing in my life and moved away from my hometown university to Utah State University, where I switched majors from Computer Science to Civil Engineering.
+The second "40" began when I did the first adult thing in my life and moved away from my hometown university to Utah State University, where I switched majors from Computer Science to Civil Engineering.
+There was a leap of faith involved.
 At the beginning of this adventure, none of the prior doubts had reached conclusions.
 Utah State was filled with trials and tribulations, deadlines, loneliness, self-reflection, the great outdoors, joy, friendship, love, loss, brown bears, self-realization, answered prayer, and finally a durable faith that wasn't as afraid to walk a different path.
 After taking an extended time at school, as well as some time in the desert - both literally and figuratively - I concluded that the two fields of study that I was kind of good at would be too soul-destroying to have as a career.

 I moved to Oregon to start again.
 I purposely worked jobs that were nothing like my training, working directly with children with special or extended needs.
-The jobs were enough to live on, but were not full-time.
+The jobs were enough to live on, but I kept them from being full-time.
 I fully utilized the off time to recover, think, write, explore, and sort out my place in the world.

 Ah yes, labels - useful, but easily misused.
 Even though I agree with many of the original Protestant criticisms of Catholicism and have been 'churched' among various Baptist denominations, I don't consider myself a Protestant.
 (Yes, I know Baptists aren't technically protestant.)
 I have had many thoughtful and positive influences as a reader and subscriber to First Things during the time the Anglican-turned-Catholic Father Richard John Neuhaus was the Editor in Chief (-2009).
 I would have no problem if my children married reliable, moderately conservative Catholics whose worldview followed in Father Neuhaus' mold.